Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Introduction

 \subsection{Organization of the Paper}

 The rest of this manuscript is organized as follows.
 Section~\ref{sec:pre} reviews the basics of TT-format tensors, its decomposition and TTSVD.
 The formulation of tensor completion and the incoherence of TT-format tensors are presented in Section~\ref{sec:tc_formulation}.
 In Section \ref{sec:alg}, we explain in details the RGrad algorithm for TT-format tensor completion, and the sequential second order moment method for initialization.
 Section \ref{sec:thoery} presents the main theorems regarding the convergence of RGrad algorithm and the performance bound of spectral initialization, and establishes the specific sample size requirement.
+We demonstrate the statistical optimality of RGrad for noisy tensor completion in Section~\ref{sec:noisy}.
 Comprehensive numerical experiments are displayed in Section \ref{sec:numerical}.
+All proofs and technical lemmas are relegated to the appendix.